 Boost the insulation

 According to the US Department of Energy, almost half of the energy spent in an average home goes to heating and cooling.
-Your HVAC unit might be steaming at full speed, but if your insulation is defective, it’s hard work and energy will go to waste.
+Your HVAC unit might be steaming at full speed, but if your insulation is defective.
+It’s hard work and energy will go to waste.
 While most homes have some kind of insulation, by today's standard, it's hardly enough.
 Fibreglass insulation that comes in rolls and blankets is the most common type.
-If your home has fibreglass insulation installed, consider replacing the old rolls with new ones, which are thicker, denser, and more effective.
-Spray foam insulation is the most recent technology, where insulating foam is sprayed onto new or exposed construction, expanding to fill small gaps and leaks.
+If your home has fibreglass insulation installed, consider replacing the old rolls with new ones.
+Which are thicker, denser, and more effective.
+Spray foam insulation is the most recent technology.
+Where insulating foam is spraying onto new or expose construction, expanding to fill small gaps and leaks.
 While more expensive than fibreglass, expanding foam not only provides greater savings but may increase the value of your home.

 Door and window retrofits